estebanarivasv/EmbdMoviesAPI/README.md

 - In order to build the application with its dependencies (run it just once): `./mvnw clean install`
 - In order to run the API: `./mvnw spring-boot:run`
 - In order to run the API in debug mode: `./mvnw spring-boot:run -X`

-- In order to deploy the API in Docker, the application must be built first and then, you should run